daniel-wl/learning-spark-with-scala/README.md

 ```

 ## My first program
 Time to write out first app.
-We'll go with the canonical Hello, World example.
+We'll go with the typical Hello, World example.
 At the root of the git repo, create the following folders: `src/main/scala/com/my_first_app`.
 In this folder, create a file called `Application.scala`.

 Now, open a new terminal and navigate to the root of your repo.
 Type `sbt` to enter the sbt shell environment.
 It's going to create a bunch of folders for you, so just wait until it gives you a command prompt.
 Once it does that, type `~compile`.
 This tells sbt to continually compile your project as you make changes to your code.
 As a bonus, Metals uses this to provide syntax highlighting directly in VSCode.